kordejong/ruminations/documentation/repository.md

 - You can more easily work on your project on different platforms (laptop, desktop, ...)
 - You can collaborate with colleagues

-:::{margin} GTD
+:::{margin} GitHub vs Git
 GiHub is not Git and Git is not GitHub.
-GitHub is a popular way for managing Git repositories and provides many useful tools for collaborating on a project.
-GitLab does something similar in a slightly different way.
-More options exist, like Codeberg, Gitea and Forgejo, and it is also possible to setup a Git server yourself.
+GitHub is a (popular) [forge](https://en.wikipedia.org/wiki/Forge_(software)).
+Other forges exist as well, like Forgejo, Gitea, and GitLab.
+Some of these forges can also be self-hosted.
 :::